appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 {{moment(currentItem.date).format("LL")}}
 ```

-The date automatically formats based on the type we give in the .format() method.
+The date automatically formats based on the type you give in the .format() method.

 ### **Displaying Ratings**